Japanese Language Immersion Program Transition

 - Purpose: Ensure broad representation, promote transparent communication, identify needs and opportunities, and provide informed recommendations to the superintendent

-- Time Commitment: At least quarterly meetings (more frequently during key decision periods); review materials between meetings
+- Time Commitment: At least quarterly meetings (more frequently during key decision periods); review materials between meetings.
+The first meeting is scheduled on Thursday, Dec.
+11, from 6-7 p.m., at the 4J Ed Center, 200 N. Monroe St.

 - Term: Through the 2026–27 school year (with check-ins to extend, as needed)